 Understanding how to interpret a marketing CV can help you identify promising candidates – and quickly eliminate no-hopers.
-You want to be in a position to interview a shortlist of the most promising candidates
+John Meikle explains how to create a shortlist of the most promising candidates

 Avoid letting your conscious or subconscious prejudices discriminate against candidates unfairly (and illegally).
 Information on gender, religion, age and so on should not influence your assessment of a candidate.

 Unless you are advertising junior roles, you should expect a decent standard of professionalism from applications.
-A quick glance at a poorly presented CV may be all it takes – what chance is there that the candidate would produce professional sales letters or high quality marketing presentations?
+A quick glance may be all it takes - if an applicant can't present their own CV well, what chance is there that they would produce professional sales letters or high quality marketing presentations?

 Be cautious about over-reliance on qualifications unless they are genuinely relevant.
 In sales roles, experience and/or enthusiasm can be more important.
 But marketing and sales management qualifications may be a good guide for broader roles and sales management, particularly if your existing team lacks specialist expertise.